steven-pride/LibraryManagementSystem/README.md

 5. Remove Existing Patron
 6. List All Patrons
 7. Exit

-<p>Subclasses will be called, with results displayed to the user by this class.
+Subclasses will be called, with results displayed to the user by this class.

+# Inputs
+The normalpatrons.txt and invalidpatrons.txt files can be used to test valid and invalid Patron files imported under menu option 1.